-Keywords: Free trade, import, export, inflation, and exchange rate.
+Keywords: free trade, import, export, and balance of trade

-Introduction
+I. Introduction

-ACFTA is one of the International Free Trade with the acronym ACFTA stands for ASEAN-China Free Trade Area.
-It has been implementing since January 1, 2010 until now with seven countries of China and six out of ten ASEAN members namely Indonesia, Malaysia, Singapore, Thailand, Philippina and Brunei Darussalam with agreement through the elimination of barriers and without limitation of trade such as quota and import tariff from 5 percent to zero percent.
-ACFTA is the free trade which has the same policy such as free protection, quota, subsidy, tariff or import-export tax (Tarmidi, 2010; Pasha, 2010).
+CFTA is one of the International Free Trade with the acronym ACFTA stands for ASEAN-China Free Trade Area.
+It has been implementing since January 1, 2010 until now with seven countries of China and six out of ten ASEAN members namely Indonesia, Malaysia, Singapore, Thailand, Philippines and Brunei Darussalam with agreement through the elimination of barriers and without limitation of trade such as quota and import tariff from 5 percent to zero percent.
+ACFTA is the free trade which has the same policy such as free protection, quota, subsidy, tariff or importexport tax (Tarmidi, 2010: 64; Pasha, 2010: 41).

 The implementation of ACFTA is feared that this trade swiftly brings import flow to impend uncompetitive local product and it could weaken the national economy.
-Some have a positive view but some have a negative view.
-The general secretary of Indonesian textile association stated about his concern with the possibility of the collapse of national industry.
-In contrary, Indonesia commerce ministry said that ACFTA would increase export and contribute advantages including foreign investment in Indonesia (Hidayatullah, 2010).
+Ernovian G. Ismy Ernovian G. Ismy (Republika, 4/1/2010) is the general secretary of Indonesian textile association stated about his concern with the possibility of the collapse of national industry.
+In contrary, Indonesia commerce ministry Mari Elka (Kompas, 5/1/2010) said that ACFTA would increase export and contribute advantages including foreign investment in Indonesia.

-The pro and con background of ACFTA in the matter of advantage or disadvantage, the study has been done by way of analyzing balance of trade from the different of exportimport for five years before and five years after the implementation of ACFTA.
+The pro and con background of ACFTA in the matter of advantage or disadvantage, the study has been done by way of analyzing balance of trade from the different of export-import for five years before and five years after the implementation of ACFTA.
 What is the impact of the ASEAN-China Free Trade Area (ACFTA) agreement to Indonesia.
-This study analyzes the different of total import-export prices by comparing the time series performance analysis before and after the implementation of ACFTA.
+This study analyzes the different of total import-export quantity and the price by comparing the time series performance analysis before and after the implementation of ACFTA.
 The problem in this research is whether or not there are differences in the trade performance before and after ACFTA 2010.
 Is it bring positive or negative impact to Indonesia?

-Review of Literature
+II.
+Conceptual Model / Review of Literature

-In an era of global competition, every company pays special attention in the seed market competition strategy in order to compete for market advantage.
+In an era of global competition, every company pays special attention in the seed market competition strategy in order to compete for market advantage

+(Brookfield, 2003).
 Economists such as David Hume (1752), Adam Smith (1776) and David Ricardo (1817) states that free markets and free trade is the key to economic prosperity and promote the efficiency of resource use.
-This view holds that the free trade gains due to the exchange of specialized products or services traded with each other (Langenfeld, J., and Nieberding, J. , 2005).
+This view holds that the free trade gains due to the exchange of specialized products or services traded with each other.

 Economists have long understood that consumers favor free trade as it gets cheaper prices, more choice and better quality.
 Competition products imported spur local firms to improve quality, price reduction, efficiency and innovation.
 Free trade also presents an opportunity to export goods and services of other countries, stimulating local growth.
-Free trade would increase the national welfare, and protectionism would lessen the national welfare.
+CEA (2002) states that free trade would increase the national welfare, and protectionism would lessen the national welfare.

-Maha et al. (2009) stated that the concept of globalization refers to the interdependence of countries because of the increased integration of trade, finance, and labor in the global market place.
+Maha (2009) stated that the concept of globalization refers to the interdependence of countries because of the increased integration of trade, finance, and labor in the global market place.
 In this case the state increase seed production to be sold to countries that are less efficient to produce.
-Thus international trade is more successful in improving the standard of quality of life than did the free market trade.
+Thus international trade is more successful in improving the standard of quality of life than did the free market trade (CEA, 2003, 231).